BGSTA9/Linear_Regression/README.md

 3. Estimation of Parameters: Use the least squares method to estimate the parameters ( $\beta_0$  and  $\beta_1$ ).
 4. Prediction: Use the estimated model to make predictions.
 5. Evaluation: Evaluate the model using metrics like R-squared, Mean Squared Error (MSE), and residual plots.
+6. R-squared (R²)

+	•	Unit: R-squared is a unitless measure.
+	•	Explanation: R-squared, also known as the coefficient of determination, indicates how well the regression line fits the data.
+It ranges from 0 to 1, where:
+	•	0 means the model explains none of the variability of the response data around its mean.
+	•	1 means the model explains all the variability of the response data around its mean.
+	•	Purpose: It tells us the proportion of the variance in the dependent variable (y) that is predictable from the independent variable (x).
+In simpler terms, it measures how well the model’s predictions match the actual data.
+7.

 5.1.
 R-squared (R²)

 	•	Unit: R-squared is a unitless measure.